 - How knocking out your Weaknesses can accelerate Opportunities and mitigate Threats

 6. Pitch the ideas.
 Regardless of what tools or brainstorming techniques you come out of strategic planning with, you should have a list of assumptions to test.
 Will my core customer truly value this?
 Would they be willing to pay for this at the optimal price?
-Create the value propositions to present to your ‘friendly’ current core customers whom you have a strong relationship and trust.
+Create the value propositions to present to your ‘friendly’ current core customers with whom you have a strong relationship and trust.
 Gather data to decide what to move forward with, adjust, or kill.

 7. Lighten the testing load.
 Combining the above ideas on leveling brainstorming with pitching ideas, you can ask the team for a magic number of contacts they each can reach out to gather feedback.
 In a recent session, we gathered 26 contacts, assigned each of them to the team and added them all as Actions in Rhythm.
 The CEO during this session said to his team,